 Travel Dates: 2 November - 9 December 2017.

 Adorned by white sand and turquoise water, the InterContinental Bora Bora Le Moana Resort features 64 junior suite-sized individual bungalows, including 50 overwater bungalows.
 The resort is located to the south side of the main island, at the famous Matira point, which is recognised as the most ...

 Travel Dates: 14 November - 9 December 2017, 18 January - 31 March 2018.

 St Regis Bora Bora Resort

-Reaching out across 44 acres of lush landscaping edged by powdery white sands and a crystalline lagoon, The St. Regis Bora Bora Resort represents the epitome of carefree elegance.
-Its exquisitely designed Villas, both overwater and on the beach, are the largest and most luxurious in the South Pac...
+Reaching out across 44 acres of lush landscaping, edged by powdery white sands and a crystalline lagoon with the majesty of Mount Otemanu for iconic backdrop, The St. Regis Bora Bora Resort represents the epitome of carefree elegance.
+Showcases for the warm glow of exotic woods accented by handcr...

 Pristine beaches, swaying palm trees and gentle sloping mountains await

 Seeking a getaway that really looks like the brochures?
 That's a holiday in Bora Bora you're looking for – the crown of French Polynesia.
 Honeymooners and movie stars frequent this luxurious part of the Pacific, 230 kilometres northwest of Tahiti's Papeete.